 Download Now – It’s Free!

 Did I mention that JBS is completely free?
 Well it is!
-It will work happily on all 32 and 64-bit versions of Windows from Windows 98 up to Windows 10 (except Windows 7 Starter Edition).
-It uses Microsoft.NET 2.0 and if that’s not already installed on your computer the setup wizard will download and install it for you.
+It will work on machines running Windows Vista and above (except Windows 7 Starter Edition).
+It uses Microsoft.NET 4.5 and if that’s not already installed on your computer the setup wizard will download and install it for you.
 If you have a version of JBS installed already just run the installer below and it’ll upgrade your settings for you – there’s no need to uninstall the current version first!

 Here are the full release notes for recent versions:

-If you’d like to support the development of John’s Background Switcher then please feel free to send me a donation using the button below so I can buy some coffee to stay up late and keep on it!
+If you’d like to show your appreciation for John’s Background Switcher then please feel free to send me a donation using the button below, and thanks!

 JBS is currently available in English, French, German, Spanish, Italian, Dutch, Japanese, Russian, Finnish, Simplified and Traditional Chinese (it will choose the language to display based on the language of Windows you’re running).